-MeshCAM has features like its 'Automatic Toolpath Wizard' that takes away the need to input several settings each time you want to generate G-code.
+MeshCAM has features like its 'Automatic Toolpath Wizard' that eliminates the need to input several settings each time you want to generate G-code.

 MeshCAM Software Review

-I evaluate MeshCAM on how it fares on important parameters like user interface (UI/UX), cost, features, compatibility, among others.
+I evaluate MeshCAM on how it fares important parameters like the user interface (UI/UX), cost, features, compatibility, etc.

 User Interface (UI/UX)

-The user interface of MeshCAM has a minimalistic design and clear-to-read buttons helping with easy navigation.
+The user interface of MeshCAM has a minimalistic design and clear-to-read buttons help with easy navigation.

 MeshCAM shows all the parameters collectively on the left-hand side of the software window along with the design in the center.